CDCgov/ngsqi-spores/README.md

 - `reference`: Reference genome accession from NCBI

-- `clade`: Clade number associated with Candid auris reference genome
+- `clade`: Clade number associated with _Candida auris_ reference genome

 - `var_id`: Label for the given variant of interest

-- `chrom`: Chromosome corresponding with variant of interest location
+- `chrom`: Chromosome corresponding to variant of interest location

 - `pos`: Numerical nucleotide position of variant of interest (use 0-based indexing)